What is JDC West?

 Corporate Partners

 Power the next generation of business leaders!
-Your involvement with the competition will not only provide your company with valuable exposure to the top students in Western Canada – but your support will help facilitate this life changing competition for these students.
-Each one of our partners will truly provide each delegate with an invaluable professional and personal experience.
+Your involvement with the competition will not only provide your company with valuable exposure to the top students in Western Canada – but your support will help facilitate this life changing competition for students.
+Each one of our partners will provide each delegate with an invaluable professional and personal experience.